-- If you intend to use the camera of the smartphone to create inflight footage or images (see chapter 7.1.10) stick to these guidelines: - \circ $\;$ The smartphone needs to be fitted with unobstructed camera vision. - Keep vibrations away from the smartphone.
+- If you intent to use the camera of the smartphone to create inflight footage or images (see chapter 6.1.1.9) stick to these guidelines: - o The smartphone needs to be fitted with unobstructed camera vision. - Keep vibrations away from the smartphone.
 Google "copter" and "vibrations".

-6.3.1.1 Best practices
+5.3.1.1 Best practices

-The following images show some solutions for attaching smartphones successfully to multicopters.
+The following images show some solutions how smartphones have been successfully attached to multicopters.

-A very successful approach was to fix only the back cover of the phone, so the phone itself could easily be detached from the copter.
-Note also that the phone becomes aerodynamically neutral when the copter pitches forward:
+A very successful approach was to fix only the back cover of the phone, so the phone itself could easily be detached from the copter: